 If you are really sure and keen on pursuing MBA, don’t worry about the stiff tuition fees at the beginning.
 There are several options for financing your MBA.
 If you wish to opt for MS Business Analytics (or MS Data Science), but don’t have adequate skills, upgrade yourself by taking the relevant online courses.

-Original Source of the Feaured Image: QS Top Universities
+Source of the Featured Image: QS Top Universities

 Author: Tanmoy Ray